If you’ve ever looked at the back and wondered what all the Commodore 64 connectors are for, wonder no more. I’ll explain them to you.

 The first connectors you need to know about are on the side, not on the back.
 Looking at the computer from the front, there are three connectors on the right-hand side: two 9-pin Atari-style controller ports and a round DIN connector for the power supply.
 Useless trivia: DIN is an acronym for Deutsches Institut für Normung, which translates to “German Institute for Standardization.”
 Commodore liked to use these types of connectors.

 Note that there’s a connector in the back where the power supply will also fit.
 Plugging it in there will seriously damage the machine.
 Plug the power supply into the side.
+And speaking of power supplies, make sure the one you have is one that’s safe to use.

 Most single player games use a joystick in the second port, which is the one in the middle.
 A quirk in the 64’s I/O chips made it easier to program for the second port than the first.